17 May 2020

 Paleo-Economics Shaped Us Morally by Jag Bhalla

 Inequality Made Our Economy Fragile.
-Coronavirus Could Break the Camel’s Back.
+COVID-19 Could Break the Camel’s Back.

 The Science of Flow Says Extreme Inequality Causes Economic Collapse by Sally Goerner